prashant-rathod/GAT/lifecycle/README.md

 You can restart nginx by the following command $ sudo service nginx restart #(note, also kill all gunicorn processes and start a new one (see above) when you do this).

+If you are having trouble with ssh, make sure you own the pem file.
+Otherwise use sudo with ssh or run sudo chown <username> aws-ec2-gat1.pem